YanJIA-Nankai/YanJIA-Nankai.github.io/index.md

 + The 25th International Conference on Information and Communications Security (ICICS'23), Web Chair
 + The 19th International Conference on Mobility, Sensing and Networking (IEEE MSN), Program Committee Member
 + IEEE/ACM Workshop on the Internet of Safe Things (SafeThings 2024), Program Committee Member
-+ NDSS 2024 Workshop on Security and Privacy in Standardized IoT (SDIoTSec 2024), Program Committee Member
++ NDSS 2024/2025 Workshop on Security and Privacy in Standardized IoT (SDIoTSec 2024/2025), Program Committee Member
++ The 29th International Symposium on Research in Attacks, Intrusions and Defenses (RAID'26), Program Committee Member
++ 3rd International Conference on Computer,Internet of Things and Smart City.
+Workshop on Security and Privacy of the Internet, Workshop Chair.
++ 《Cyber Security and Applications》(ISSN: 2772-9184), Editorial Board.
+2026-
 ## Awards
 + 2022 ACM China Council Tianjin Chapter Rising Star Award
 + Our CCS'21 paper was selected a finalist (10/83) for CSAW'22 [Applied Research Competition](https://www.csaw.io/research)